Automattic/wp-calypso/packages/composite-checkout/README.md

 - `titleContent: React.ReactNode`.
 Displays as the title of the step.
 - `activeStepContent?: React.ReactNode`.
 Displays as the content of the step when it is active.
 It is also displayed when the step is inactive but is hidden by CSS.
 - `completeStepContent?: React.ReactNode`.
 Displays as the content of the step when it is inactive and complete as defined by the `isCompleteCallback`.
+- `onLoadError?: ( type: string, error: Error ) => void`.
+A function that will be called if the error boundary is triggered.
 - `isCompleteCallback: () => boolean | Promise<boolean>`.
 Used to determine if a step is complete for purposes of validation.
 Note that this is not called for the last step!
 - `editButtonAriaLabel?: string`.
 Used to fill in the `aria-label` attribute for the "Edit" button if one exists.
 - `nextStepButtonAriaLabel?: string`.
 Used to fill in the `aria-label` attribute for the "Continue" button if one exists.